Meet Sue - The World's Most Expensive Dinosaur Skeleton

-The winning bid was the sum of solicited money from California State University system, Walt Disney Parks and Resorts, McDonald's, Ronald McDonald House Charities, and individual donors whose common goal was to purchase Sue for public viewing and study at The Field Museum of Natural History (FMNH), a home for some prized specimens, in Chicago, Illinois.
+The winning bid came from the sum of solicited money from California State University system, Walt Disney Parks and Resorts, McDonald's, Ronald McDonald House Charities, and individual donors whose common goal was to make Sue available for public viewing.
+Sue is now under special custody of The Field Museum of Natural History (FMNH), a home of many prized specimens, in Chicago, Illinois.

 After assembling all the bones found, the T-rex skeleton measured 40 feet (12 meters) long from nose to tail, and 12 feet (4 meters) tall at the hips.
 The original skull was too distorted to be attached on the T-rex skeleton so the museum made a cast of the real skull instead.

 Sue got its name from Sue Hendrickson, a paleontologist working for Black Hills Institute who found these T-rex fossils at a private ranch owned by an ethnic (i.e. Sioux) group member, Maurice Williams in 1990.
-Disputes went on regarding the rightful ownership of Sue, yet after the US government granted Williams' request to sell Sue through an auction, it finally became a permanent tourist property & attraction at FMNH.
+Disputes went on regarding the rightful ownership of Sue, yet after the US government granted Williams' request to sell Sue through an auction, it finally became a permanent tourist property and attraction at FMNH.